Alexander Heinle

 The Aberdeen Group discovered that 56% of reps using sales playbooks meet their sales goals compared to only 44% of sales reps who do not have a playbook in their organization.

-A Sales Playbook is a cheat sheet for your company and its product or services.
+A sales playbook is a cheat sheet for your company and its product or services.

 It's a guide that educates anyone or your sales team selling your product or service about the challenges your potential customers face, positioning your product and aligning it to customers' pain points, and managing any common objections.